mceachen/ejs/README.md

 ## Fork information

 **This fork removes CLI support (allowing us to drop the `jake` dependency), and upgrades all development dependencies.**

+(It'd be great to get this merged into `ejs` proper, so this fork could be deleted!)

 ## Features